MarioChvx/personal-blog/content/blogs/improve_dnf.md

 ## Install codecs

-Finally what happens to me was that when I installed discord some fonts doesn't render at all what I fond that fix the problem is installing multimedia codecs.
+Something important to mention that happened to me was that when I installed discord some fonts doesn't render at all what I fond that fix the problem was installing multimedia codecs.
 I just run the following commands from [rpmfusion.org/Howto/Multimedia](rpmfusion.org/Howto/Multimedia):

 ```bash
 sudo dnf groupupdate multimedia --setop="install_weak_deps=False" --exclude=PackageKit-gstreamer-plugin